thorlangestrand/gcd/README.md

 # gcd
-greatest common denominator program in c using the euclidean algorithm
+Greatest common denominator program in c using the euclidean algorithm